 Manual lymph drainage is a type of lymphatic massage developed by Danish doctor Emil Hans Vodder.
-The purpose of lymphatic massage is to assist the movement of lymph fluid.
+The purpose of manual lymphatic drainage massage is to assist the movement of lymph fluid.

 Lymph fluid starts out as interstitial fluid in the spaces between connective tissues.
 When the interstitial fluid enters the lymphatic capillaries, it's then called lymph.
 Lymph capillaries come together to form lymphatic vessels, which move the fluid into and out of lymph nodes and eventually back into the bloodstream.

 The lymphatic system is an important part of the body's immune function.
 The lymph absorbs excess fluid, trapped proteins, dying cells, toxins, and foreign substances from the spaces around the cells.
 Lymph also carries vitamins, hormones, and plasma proteins needed by cells as building blocks of life.
 This process regulates the body's fluid volume and pressure and helps maintain the integrity of connective tissue.

 Lymph does not circulate in the same way that blood circulates.
 Instead, body movement encourages the flow of lymph fluid through the body.
-Lymphatic massage is a way to stimulate lymph flow.
+Lymphatic massage stimulates lymph flow.

 The massage therapist uses slow, gentle, and specific strokes to move the skin in the direction of the lymph flow.
 The rhythmical motion stimulates the lymphatic vessels, encouraging the flow of fluid.